 Mesothelioma Risk Factors Explained

-Factors like these haven’t been firmly established.
-But as the Mayo Clinic says, there are likely other factors at work.
-These factors could also explain why some people with no history of asbestos exposure are diagnosed with mesothelioma.
+Indirect risk factors like these haven’t been firmly established, but they could help explain why some people with no history of asbestos exposure are diagnosed with mesothelioma.

 - Age